Kevincnzuk/live-ev-bus-akl/README.md

 ## Important Message & Disclaimer

-> [!IMPORTANT]
-> Crucial information necessary for users to succeed.

 - This app is a Java-based Android-only app.
 Apologies to iOS / iPadOS users as only Mac can do iOS / iPadOS developments but I do not have one with me.
 - This app requires Android `8.0` (Oreo) or above to operate.
 - This app is **NOT** a replacement for well-structured PT realtime apps like *AT Mobile*, *Google Maps*, *AnyTrip* or *Transit*.
 As an enthusiastic project, we have very limited resources available compared to these big companies and cannot offer auto-refresh functions in-app.